bkocsis3/bkocsis3/README.md

-# Bruce Kocsis | Lead Analyst - Automation & Integration Ops
+# Bruce Kocsis | Automation & Integration Engineer

 ### Hi, I’m Bruce.
 I’m endlessly curious about how things work, and even more passionate about getting those things to work on their own.
 I like to call it ***Auto-Magic***✨.